 In the shadow of Neuschwanstein is Hohenschwangou Castle.
 It’s much smaller and lower down the mountain, but also impressive.
 We didn’t visit it, but got some great shots!

-Once we had finished taking a million photos, we snapped the obligatory selfie and rode down the mountain in a horse drawn cart (for a modest fee).
-Once we were off in the car, we stopped briefly to snap a couple of photos looking back at the awesome spectacle.
+Once we had finished taking a million photos, we snapped the obligatory selfie and rode down the mountain in a horse drawn cart.
+Once we were off in the car, we stopped briefly to snap a couple of photos looking back at the awesome Castle.